JaeS-Lee/JaeS-Lee/README.md

 <h3> :computer: About Me : </h3>

-I am a Ph.D. student in veterinary toxicology.
+I am a a researcher in National Research Center for Protozoan Diseases (NRCPD) in Obihiro University of Agriculture and Veterinary Medicine (OUAVM).

 I normally use
 <br/>